jadsonjs/gauge-ci/README.md

    - **Commit Per Weekday**: Mean of absolute number of commits according to the week day of the analyzed period.

+The coverage, related with "write automated developer tests" sub-practice, will not be supported because we already have specifics tools that calculate it value.

 #### Change Logs:

-- 1.0.0 - "Build Duration", "Build Activity", "Build Health", "Time to Fix a Broken Build", "Commit Activity" and "Commit Per Weekday" CI subpracties implementation.
+- 1.0 - "Build Duration", "Build Activity", "Build Health", "Time to Fix a Broken Build", "Commit Activity" and "Commit Per Weekday" CI subpracties implementation.

 ### Dependencies